thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 To eliminate these issues Didier Stevens developed a DLL which will check the configuration file called "LoadDLLViaAppInit.bl.txt" in order to determine which processes will load the arbitrary DLL.

+:white_check_mark: How to protect against or detect that technique:

+- *Active Defense*: Monitor changes towards the registry keys listed aboves

 #### AppCert DLLs

 > / / / To Finish